July 5, 2019

 The harbor is picturesque, but also well protected and easy to navigate.
 Boaters approaching from any direction can simply pick up the red-white “SA” gong a half-mile east of the harbor then follow the well-marked channel through the breakwater and past the iconic Old Scituate Lighthouse.

-In terms of transient accommodations, Scituate is served by a yacht club and several marinas, including two managed by the town and harbormaster’s office: Cole Parkway Marina and the Maritime Center at Scituate Marine Park.
+In terms of transient accommodations, Scituate is served by a yacht club and several marinas, including two managed by the town and harbormaster’s office: Cole Parkway Marina and the Scituate Maritime Center.
 The latter is a multi-use facility with a fully operational boatyard, as well as slips, showers and a function room with an outside deck.

 Trailer-boat access is equally good, as the harbor has a free, all-tide ramp with a courtesy float and ample parking.